DataONEorg/dataone-web/content/network/joinus.md

 ---
 title: Join the network
 date: 2020-02-10
-description: Become a member node
+description: Information about joining the DataONE network as a member node
 layout: blocks
 header:
   template: header
   type: hero image
-  title: Become a network repository
+  title: Become a member repository
   intro: DataONE's flexible architecture and software products allow practically any
     organization wishing to join our network to do so.
 Get in touch to start the onboarding process, or to find out more.